Teacher Education Assistance for College and Higher Education (TEACH) Grant

 |9 or more credits

-Important Note: Beginning October 1, 2013, TEACH Grant awards will be reduced by 7.2% from the original statutory amounts listed above, due to sequestration.
-All awards with a first disbursement made between March 1, 2013 and prior to October 1, 2013 are subject to a 6.0% reduction.
+Important Note: TEACH Grant awards have been reduced due to sequestration.
+All awards with a first disbursement made between March 1, 2013 and prior to October 1, 2013 are subject to a 6.0% reduction from the above listed award.
 For example, if the award is $2,000 based on the chart above, the amount would be reduced by 6.0% or $120.
-The new award would be $1880.
+The new award would be $1,880.
+All awards with a first disbursement made on or after October 1, 2013 and before October 1, 2014, will be reduced by .89%.

 Eligible Graduate Programs at Binghamton University